BeijingChina Central Place, 29th Floor, Tower 2

 - Represented a Hong Kong based PE fund in an equity investment in a US solar photovoltaic project and a related construction loan to finance the project

 - Represented a Hong Kong-based company in a sale of a majority interest in a Chinese fashion design, manufacturing and retail business with presences in Hong Kong, mainland China and New York to a Mainland Chinese group based in Hong Kong, as well as the establishment of a new joint venture between the seller and the buyer to operate the same business

 Steptoe has one of the largest and most experienced international trade practices in the world and is at the center of the most high-profile and challenging trade disputes between the United States and China.
 Many of our lawyers have gained their experience and insight through senior US government service with the Department of Commerce and the Office of the US Trade Representative, as well as the Departments of State, Defense, Justice, and Treasury.
-Chambers Asia has consistently named Steptoe's International Trade group the market leader among international firms practicing in Asia; in both 2012 and 2013 Steptoe received the Chambers China Award for Excellence in International Trade.
+Chambers Asia-Pacific has consistently named Steptoe's International Trade Group the market leader among international firms practicing in Asia.
 In addition to representing numerous companies throughout Asia in US and EU trade proceedings, we have substantial experience advising non-Chinese companies facing trade remedy investigations administered by China's Ministry of Commerce (MOFCOM).
 We also have a strong record of success in advising companies how to overcome trade and regulatory barriers in China.

 - Represented a major US producer/exporter in the clean energy sector on the policy aspects of a trade remedy case in China

 - Represented a Canadian pulp manufacturer in the Chinese antidumping duty case against imports of cellulose pulp from the United States, Canada and Brazil